How to Run Batch File Without the CMD Window

 Run bat file without window

-You can convert your batch file into an executable file (.exe) that can be run like any other program.
-This option allows you to run your batch file without the need for a command prompt window or any additional tools.
-There are several third-party tools available that can help you convert your batch file to an executable, such as Bat To Exe Converter, Advanced BAT to EXE Converter, or Quick Batch File Compiler.
+You can change your batch file into an app (.exe) that works just like any other program.
+This way, you don’t need to open a command prompt window or use extra tools to run your batch file.
+There are many tools out there that can do this for you, like Bat To Exe Converter, Advanced BAT to EXE Converter, or Quick Batch File Compiler.

-Related: How to Check Time Spent on Apps in Windows 11
+Related: How to check how much time you spend on apps in Windows 11

-To convert your batch file to an executable, you will need to download and install one of these tools.
-Once installed, open the tool and browse to your batch file.
-Look for and enable the option for “Invisible application” or a similar option, depending on the compiler you are using.
-The tool will then compile your batch file into an executable file that you can run on any Windows computer without the need for a command prompt window.
+To make your batch file into an app, first, you need to download and install one of these tools.
+After it’s installed, open the tool and find your batch file.
+Look for the “Invisible application” option or something similar, depending on the tool you’re using.
+The tool will then make your batch file into an app that you can run on any Windows computer without opening a command prompt window.

 Run bat file invisibly and silently